RSI Indicator Divergence Setups

 RSI Divergence Setup - Divergence Trading using RSI Indicator

-How to spot trade divergence
+How to identify a divergence

 In order to identify this stock trade divergence setup we look for the following: